jnisa/sentinel/README.md

 - `get_tracer`: method used for the creation of new tracers;
 - `_set_exporter_type`: at the moment only one exporter type is supported: `CONSOLE`;
 - `_create_processor`: there's two kinds of processors that are supported: `BATCH` and `SIMPLE`.
 #### **4.b.
-ServiceSpan**
-The ServiceSpan is essentially a wrapper around two core actions on the span level: set_attribute and add_event.

-The following actions can be found in this module:

-- `set_attributes`: that adds a list of attributes to a given span;
-- `add_events`: similarly to the previous one but this time for events.

-#### **4.c.
 Attributes**
-Depending on the type of variable that is being observed different kinds of attributes can be accessed.
-DFs (_Dataframes_), rdd, and SparkSessions are among the resources that have built-in observability metrics for Spark.
+It's important to highlight that regarding attributes we can have monitorization at two different levels:
+- **resources** - where you'll retrieve features from the variables provided to the telescope module;
+- **operations** - where a monitorization is granted either to the input or output of a certain operation.

 More attributes will be added in the near future.
 ### **5. How to Use - _high level_**

-As it can be seen in the [engine.py](./engine.py) script - that intends to be a high-level example that congregates all the elements of the solution -, this **TBD** can be used by taking into account the following code snippet:
+As it can be seen in the [engine.py](./engine.py) script - that intends to be a high-level example that congregates all the elements of the solution -, the **Telescope** can be used in two different ways - as the next code snippet illustrates:

+- _Observability at the **resource level**_:
 ````python
 # create the tracer
 tracer = PipelineTracer(